Meet Melle :

 In June 2019 Walanga Muru hosted its annual auction to raise money for Macquarie University indigenous scholarships.
 I was invited to showcase some of my work as an Aboriginal artist, by university elders I had met years earlier who had followed the development of my work.
 I loved being a part of the auction, creating huge pieces like 'Storm' (shown left) and have donated pieces every year since.

 July 2019 I started sharing my passion a little closer to home, teaching Paint n' Sip classes locally.
 I now have a class every month and have expanded into children's lessons, extra large canvas classes and even collaborated with other artist to do speciality groups too.
-All ticket sales are available through my website and honestly, I cannot wait to meet you :)

 October 2019 was probably the highlight of my year when I was asked to join the small selection of store owners and artists at the prestigious Pacific Runway event.
 For those who don't know, which I think is no one but just in case, Pacific Runway at Carriage Works in Sydney is like the Met Gala of pacific fashion and art.
 Pacific Islander, Maori, Aboriginal and creatives alike join together to reclaim the meaning of representation and it is the most beautiful show I have ever had the privilege of seeing. bar none. ever.